estaudere/learning/100-days-of-code/LOG.md

 Update: I went back later that day and did another day of JavaScript30!
 This one seems much more applicable to web dev, so its interesting I get to do it now.
 Very fun very fun and surprisingly really easy (note to self: check out what the flexbox when you get the chance to study it)!

 Should I start including normal coding with #100DaysOfCode?
 I don't think so just because I'm trying to keep it just to coding practice, but I'm learning R in another project and it might be useful with machine learning.

+### Day 6

+**Focus:** A notes/wiki system

+**Enthusiasm:** 😫

+Not much *coding* today but I started a [wiki](https://estaudere.github.io/notes) inspired by others like Andy Matuschak's.
+It's part knowledgebase, part deep thinking partner.
+I'm hoping to house everything I've ever learned/realized in that wiki at some point.
+It seems like a daunting task, but I am anxious to see what it looks like when I hit 20 notes, 50 notes, 100 notes.
+Very motivating.
+I wish I could write in it all day.